If big Wall Street investment houses are allowed to run to the Federal Reserve for emergency lending, they must face stepped-up regulation...

 “Bear Stearns found itself facing bankruptcy,” Paulson said.
 “The Federal Reserve acted promptly to resolve the Bear Stearns situation and avoid a disorderly wind-down.
 It is the job of regulators to come together to address times such as this, and we did so.
 Our focus was the stability and orderliness of our financial markets.”

-Sen. Max Baucus, D-Mont., the Senate Finance Committee chairman, and Charles E. Grassley of Iowa, the panel’s top Republican, demanded details about the Bear Stearns sale and any possible effect on taxpayers.
-They asked Paulson and Fed Chairman Ben Bernanke to give them specifics by the end of the week.
+Max Baucus, D-Mont., the Senate Finance Committee chairman, and Charles E. Grassley of Iowa, the panel’s top Republican, demanded details about the sale and any possible effect on taxpayers.
+The lawmakers asked Paulson and Fed Chairman Ben Bernanke to give them specifics of the transaction by week’s end.

-Those were signs that Congress has placed the financial crisis at the top of the election-year agenda, with investigations and legislation likely.
+It was a sign that Congress, racing to deal with a housing mess that encapsulates voters’ deep concerns about the economy, has placed the financial crisis at the top of the election-year agenda, with investigations and legislation likely to follow.

-With home foreclosures at record highs, Paulson said the administration will explore more ways to help distressed homeowners.
-But he was cool to some Democratic proposals, saying that “most are not yet ready for the starting gate.”
+With home foreclosures at record highs, Paulson said the administration will explore additional ways to help distressed homeowners.
+But he was cool to some of the proposals put forth by Democrats, saying that “most are not yet ready for the starting gate.”

 Associated Press reporter Julie Hirschfeld Davis contributed to this story.